tdriley/checknet/README.md

 Checknet.set('checkInterval', 5000); 											//sets the interval in milliseconds between each check (default 3000, minimum 1000).
 Checknet.set('checkUrls', ['http://asite.com', 'https://anothersite.co.uk']); 	//sets the array of URLs to check connection with.
 ```
 Note on 'checkUrls': By default Checknet will use the current page URL.
-Any other servers you add must be able to accept CORS requests (https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) from the domain you are running the code on.
+Any domains you add which are not the same as the one on which the code is r must be able to accept CORS requests (https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) from the domain you are running the code on.
 Adding a new array will overwrite the existing one.
 The array can contain only one URL if you wish.

 #### .getStatus()
 Returns a JS object containing useful info: